l3-hpc/visit-for-fvcom/README.md

 ### Run the VisIt scripts
 The codes that call VisIt are **make_all.py** and **make_slices.py**.
 To run interactively, start an interactive session, load the visit module, and type the commands which are listed in the submit scripts but remove the 'nowin' argument:
 ```
-[start interactive session]
+[On HPC, start interactive session]
-module load [visit module, different for HPCs]
+[On HPC, module load the visit module.
+For MacOS and Windows, make sure path to VisIt and current working directory for scripts are in the path.]
-visit -cli -nowin -s plot_any.py
+visit -cli -s plot_any.py
 ```
-X11 forwarding is enabled with MobaXterm by default.
+For HPC, X11 forwarding is enabled with MobaXterm by default.
 If using a Mac, you may need to use 'ssh -X' and XQuartz.
 On Henry2, use the HPC-VCL.

-As is, those scripts assume you have all 13 mi files, and they loop through and make a plot of the first timestep in each mi plot.

 ### Run the post-processing Python scripts
 After the images were created by VisIt, run the Python scripts.
 First, set the environment for Python 3 by loading an appropriate module or activating a Conda environment.
 A YAML file is provided for folks who want to make a Conda environment themselves.
 So far, the Python scripts use libraries that are available with any Python 3 module on atmos.